svetar21/GenesysCloudDemoExtension/content/050-HowToRunDemo/_index.md

 ---
-title: "Ho to run a demo?"
+title: "How to run a demo?"
 chapter: true
 weight: 50
 ---

-## Objective

-By the end of this section you will know how to

-### To run a demo
+## How to run a demo?

-Navigate to the target web site, and go into "Demo Execution" mode by enabling the "Injection" and disabling the "Inspection".
+To run a demo navigate to the target web site, and go into "Demo Execution" mode by enabling the "Injection" and disabling the "Inspection".

 HotSpots will not be highlighted like when 'Inspection' mode is enabled, but the extension icon will provide you some guidance: